BOOKING YOUR TRIP

 1. Where do we leave from?

+We go where the fish are!
 We leave from a few different places depending on the weather and fish location.
-Most of the time we leave from Bass River Beach in S Yarmouth or Sesuit Harbor in Dennis.
+Most of the time we leave from Bass River Beach in S Yarmouth, Sesuit Harbor in Dennis or Saquatucket Harbor in Harwich Port, MA..
 This will be decided prior to your trip.
-There is an $8.00 parking fee at Bass River Beach.
+There will be parking fees.

 2. When should we arrive at the dock for our trip?

-You should arrive approximately 15 minutes prior to your agreed upon departure time.
+You should arrive approximately 20-30 minutes prior to your agreed upon departure time.
+Make sure you add time for parking and traffic.

 DURING YOUR TRIP